 Assessing risk, then, involves a consideration how well protected a resource might be, and what the consequences could be if the resource is compromised.
 Simply asking yourself whether you are doing something that might “put resources at risk” is probably not a useful approach for most people, though.
 To some extent all actions have a degree of risk—your real goal is to assess that risk in a useful way.
 And that assessment can be a real challenge—security and risk are complicated and multi-faceted.
 Because information protection can seem like a large and monolithic problem, security experts break the problem of security into three distinct aspects, considering the Confidentiality, Integrity and Availability of resources, first as discrete pieces and then collectively.
 By focusing on one specific dimension at a time, you’re able to decompose the question of protection into more manageable parts.
 And by then considering them collectively, you’re able to make decisions that can best reflect your own priorities and responsibilities.

-Definition: Confidentiality The confidentiality of a resource refers who is able to read or access it.
+Definition: Confidentiality The confidentiality of a resource refers to who is able to read or access it.
 Maintaining the confidentiality of a resource does not require that it be a completely secret or inaccessible; rather it is about ensuring that only authorized users – the right people –have access and that unauthorized users – the wrong people—are excluded.
 Confidentiality is at risk whenever unauthorized users have access to information, whether from explicitly (such as password sharing) or unintentionally (such as mistaking file sharing permissions or a virus accessing files).

 “A loss of confidentiality is an unauthorized disclosure of information” [FIPS]